reproducible-reporting/stepup-reprep/docs/reference/sync_zenodo_config.md

      > A list of keywords to describe the dataset.
      > A single keyword may be written without the list markup.
+     > The InvenioRDM metadata has no keyword field,
+     > so Zenodo stores these as free text subjects.

 - `license` *(required)*: